rus-kh/mendix-logfilter/README.md

 This is based on https://github.com/42wim/rl.

-Rate limit messages from stdin. (keep or drop those exceeding the limit)
+Rate limit messages from stdin or read from a file. (keep or drop those exceeding the limit)

 # Use case